 That’s why many filtration systems are already installed in homes.
 It’s affordable and available for everyone.
 In addition, it delivers results especially if you choose filters with multiple stages.
 Pure and fresh tasting water will come out of the tap.

 Heavy metals such as lead, mercury and arsenic can cause the following health problems:

 - High levels of lead can cause coma, convulsion or death

 - Lead might affect the baby inside the womb

-- Lead can cause problems to child’s brain development
+- Lead can cause problems to a child’s brain development

-- Lead exposure can result to kidney failure
+- Lead exposure can result in kidney failure

 - Lead also causes other neurological and behavioural effects (especially to children)

 - Mercury can affect both the digestive and immune system